 The district court alternatively concluded that the defendants had no discretion not to invest in Home Depot stock.
 Relying on the Third Circuit‘s decision in Moench, it concluded that even if the prudence claim actually was a prudence claim, the defendants’ lack of discretion shielded them from judicial review.
 See Moench, 62 F.3d at 567 n.4, 571.
 The plaintiffs counter that the defendants had at least some discretion to stop buying and start selling Home Depot stock, and as a result their actions are not immune from judicial review.

 The Plan did provide the defendants with some discretion.
 Although it required a Company Stock Fund as an investment option, it did not require that fund to be invested exclusively in Home Depot stock.
 The Plan defined the Company Stock Fund as “the Investment Fund invested primarily in shares of Company Stock.”
 (Emphasis added.)
-In another part, it also provided that,
+In another part, it also provided that, “[n]otwithstanding anything in the Plan to the contrary, the Plan shall be invested primarily in Company stock.”
+(Emphasis added.)
+Primarily does not mean exclusively; primarily exclusively means primarily.

 Because the Plan did not require the defendants to invest exclusively in Home Depot stock, “they retained limited discretion over investment decisions.”
 Edgar v.
 Avaya, Inc., 503 F.3d 340, 345 (3d Cir.
 2007) (citing Moench, 62 F.3d at 568); see also Pfeil v.
 State St. Bank & Trust Co., 671 F.3d 585, 591 (6th Cir.
 2012) (“[A]n ESOP fiduciary may be liable for failing to diversify plan assets even where the plan required that an ESOP invest primarily in company stock.” (emphasis added)); Edgar, 503 F.3d at 343, 345 & n.8.
-The limitation on their discretion was the Plan‘s requirement that the fund‘s primary investment be Home Depot stock.
-Sо long as that requirement was met, the defendants had discretion to sell Home Depot stock or to stop investing in it.
+The limitation on their discretion was the Plan‘s requiremеnt that the fund‘s primary investment be Home Depot stock.
+So long as that requirement was met, the defendants had discretion to sell Home Depot stock or to stop investing in it.
 Their exercise of that discretion, or failure to exercise it, is subject to judicial review to determine if they violated their duty of prudence.13

 C.

 We now reach the district court‘s second alternative holding: even if the defendants’ decisions were subject to judicial review, the plaintiffs’ allegations were insufficient to rebut the Moench presumption of prudence because the plaintiffs did not and could not allege that Home Depot was on the “brink of financial collapse.”
 If that is right, the complaint does not state a claim for breach of the duty of prudence.
 The plaintiffs attack that reasoning on three fronts.
-They argue that we should not adopt the presumption of prudence analysis from Moench; they argue that “brink of financial collapse” is the wrong standard for overcoming the presumption of prudence; and they argue that the presumption of prudence should not, in any event, be applied at the motion to dismiss stage of litigation.
+They argue that we should not adopt the presumption of prudence analysis from Moench; they argue that “brink of financial collapse” is the wrong standard for overcoming the presumption of prudence; and they argue that the presumption

 1.